d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 In general, we distinguish between synchronous and asynchronous parallel hyperparameter optimization (see :numref:`distributed_scheduling`).
 In the synchronous setting, we wait for all concurrently running trials to finish, before we start the next batch.
-Consider search spaces that contain hyperparameters such as the number of filters or number of layers of a deep neural network.
+Consider configuration spaces that contain hyperparameters such as the number of filters or number of layers of a deep neural network.
 Hyperparameter configurations that contain a larger number of layers of filters will naturally take more time to finish, and all other trials